- 1 Top 10 Hiking Socks

 - 13 My Choice

 What do you need to make a long-distance hike enjoyable?

 The promise of good company is one vital factor and the right equipment is certainly another.
-You will have sourced the most comfortable and appropriate walking boots or hiking shoes, a decent summer sleeping bag rated for the conditions you are going to be hiking in, and a tent light enough to carry if you are planning on camping in the wild.
+You will have sourced the most comfortable and appropriate walking boots or hiking shoes, a decent summer sleeping bag rated for the conditions you are going to be hiking in, the best hiking shirt, and a tent light enough to carry if you are planning on camping in the wild.
 These – as well as a good backpack, changes of clothing and perhaps a set of trekking poles – are among the essentials, but have you thought about your hiking socks?

 Think of it like this: you wouldn’t pull a regular pair of work boots out of the wardrobe for hiking any long distance trail, so why would you wear regular socks?
 You need specifically designed hiking socks, and I have taken a look at ten of the best hiking socks available, so you can choose those that suit you best.
 Let’s have a look at them.